Shared 1 year ago • Featured Tip

 Viruddha Aahar (Opposite diet or contradictory foods) and Mithya Ahara (Improper Diet)

-Excessive intake of yogurt, seafoods, salty foods, black gram and sour foods, spicy foods, fermented foods, maida (fine flour), and bakery products, junk foods and fast foods, refrigerated and cold foods may contribute to psoriasis.
+Excessive intake of yogurt, seafood, salty foods, black gram and sour foods, spicy foods, fermented foods, maida (fine flour), and bakery products, junk foods and fast foods, refrigerated and cold foods may contribute to psoriasis.

 Mithya Vihara (Improper Lifestyle)